ryanvu/6c30912c/README.md

 > Not using a Router
 - Wanted to keep the app as simple as possible
+- Router similuation in `App.jsx` with tabs and views

 > Tailwind CSS
 - Using Tailwind CSS for styling and speed